How much should I weigh for my height and age?

 The higher the waist measurement in proportion to the hips, the greater the risk.

-For this reason, the waist-hip ratio (WHR) is a useful tool for calculating whether a person has a healthy weight and size.
+For this reason, the waist-to-hip ratio (WHR) is a useful tool for calculating whether a person has a healthy weight and size.

 1. Measure around the waist in the narrowest part, usually just above the belly button.